cmunugala/cmunugala/README.md

 Other interesting projects:

 * Predicting if a flight will be delayed or not (flight_delay)
-* Predicting a new york taxi fare (new-york-taxi-fare) using Pytorch Neural Network
+* Predicting a new york taxi fare using Pytorch Neural Network (new-york-taxi-fare)
-* Building an API with FastAPI for new york taxi fare model
+* Building an API with FastAPI for new york taxi fare model (FastAPI_newyorktaxifare_prediction)